 Underactivity or dysfunction of the immune system is also known as immunodeficiency, which leads to infections and/or swellings that can be life threatening in severe cases.

 - Primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI) are caused by defects in the genes that control the immune system and are usually inherited.

 - Acquired immunodeficiencies include AIDS (acquired immunodeficiency syndrome), that is due to human immunodeficiency virus (HIV).

 - Secondary immunodeficiencies may be caused by immunosuppression treatment, that is often required for recipients of cancer chemotherapy and transplants, to prevent rejection or graft versus host disease.

-- Clinical immunology/allergy specialists in Australia and New Zealand diagnose, treat and manage patients with allergy, primary immunodeficiencies and other immune system disorders.
-Clinical practice details for these specialists are listed on the ASCIA website allergy.org.au/patients/locate-a-specialist
+Clinical immunology/allergy specialists in Australia and New Zealand diagnose, treat and manage patients with allergy, immunodeficiencies and other immune system disorders.
+Details for these specialists are listed at allergy.org.au/patients/locate-a-specialist